Planning makes good sense. Thinking ahead produces better results than just charging ahead without a vision, goals, or plans.

 The Council provides resources and planning assistance to communities throughout the region to support coordinated, cost-effective growth.
 Sector representatives serve as liaisons between the Council and local governments.
 Each sector representative serves a specific group of communities.
 Sector representatives provide information, technical expertise, and resource referrals to local governments related to developing and implementing local comprehensive plans.

 The Council's Local Planning Handbook is a one-stop shop for guidance, information, and technical assistance for communities working to complete their comprehensive plan updates.
 Simple, plain-language “how to” sections help local planners and officials understand what is required to be included in their local plans.
-For communities that want to go beyond the planning requirements, the Handbook provides additional data resources and tools.
+For communities that want to go beyond the planning requirements, the handbook provides additional data resources and tools.

-Each community will find their own individual Community Page in the Handbook.
+Each community will find their own individual Community Page in the handbook.
 These pages include local forecasts, an affordable housing allocation, sewer forecasts, a Thrive community designation and the policies specific to that community type, and more.

 The Council's PlanIt program is another avenue of education for the 2040 comprehensive plan update process.
 PlanIt includes webinars, workshops and conferences.
-It also expands the Local Planning Handbook’s online resources with a series of online tutorials and expert articles on a range of topics related to comprehensive planning.
+It also expands the handbook’s online resources with a series of online tutorials and expert articles on a range of topics related to comprehensive planning.
 Other planning resources include Make-A-Map, which allows users to build custom maps about the land uses, resources and infrastructure for a city, county, or the entire metro area.

 The Council also offers financial resources—a total of nearly $2 million—for qualifying communities to update their comprehensive plans in the current update cycle.
 Grants are targeted to smaller communities with limited financial resources.